Business marketing: Scale

 Despite the stream of leads and undeniable impact of marketing in B2B organizations, a 2021 report by Statista states that majority of businesses only allocate 5% of their budget towards promotions.
-This is a far cry from B2C companies who typically spend 5% to 12% of their total revenue towards marketing.
+By contrast, B2C companies typically spend 5% to 12% of their total revenue on marketing.

-Growth

-The tremendous growth and change that business marketing is experiencing is largely due to three "revolutions" occurring around the world today, according to Morris, Pitt and Honeycutt (2001).
+According to Morris, Pitt and Honeycutt (2001), the growth of business marketing is largely due to three "revolutions".